Rachel-Reidenga/WeatherDashboard/README.md

 # Weather Dashboard

-Weather aplication using OpenWeather API along with moment.js to display current local weather, temperature, humidity, wind speed and UV index.
+Weather application using OpenWeather API along with moment.js to display current local weather, temperature, humidity, wind speed and UV index.
 While also displaying the weather for the next five days featuring a weather icon.

 ## Technologies